A Chronicle of the

 On the third Friday of August Harry Vardon and Ted Ray arrived in New York for a month long exhibition tour of the United States leading up to the U.S. Open.
 As their ship was entering the harbor they received a cable from their tour agent announcing that he had booked a 36-hole exhibition for them at the Whitemarsh Valley Country Club in Philadelphia the next day.
 After clearing customs and meeting with reporters they took a train from New York to Philadelphia.
 They reached their hotel at 12:00 a.m., where more reporters greeted them.
 The next morning at Whitemarsh Valley Vardon and Ray met their opponents for the match, the head professional at Whitemarsh Valley Ben Nicholls and his brother Gil.
 They already knew each other as the Nicholls brothers had grown up in Scotland.
 When Vardon had toured America in 1900 he had lost only two head to head matches and both of those had been to Ben Nicholls.
 There was a gallery of 1,200 that grew as the day went on.
 In spite of still having their sea legs Vardon and Ray were five-up at the end of 18 holes and after lunch they held on ending the match on the 16th hole by a margin of 3 & 2.

 In late August, the Shawnee Open drew an outstanding field as some of the greatest players in Europe, such as Harry Vardon and Ted Ray, were here for the U.S. Open.
 On the second and final day of the 72-hole event Johnny McDermott came from 5 strokes behind to win by eight.
-After a first day 76 and 73 McDermott trailed Alex Smith by five but he finished with rounds of 70 and 74 for a total of 293, to capture the $200 first prize.
+After a first day 76 and 73 McDermott trailed Alex Smith by five strokes, but he finished with rounds of 70 and 74 for a total of 293, to capture the $200 first prize.
+McDermott also picked up $10 for the 70 he shot.
+There was a gold medal for McDermott and medals for second and third place.
 Alex Smith (301) finished second as Mike Brady and Tom Anderson, Jr. tied for third with 305s.
+Vardon finished fifth at 306.
 Ben Nicholls and Gil Nicholls tied for 19th at 323.
 The host professional was Arthur Goss.

 Johnny McDermott got back on the winning track in mid October at the Western Open.
 His one-under-par 295 at the Memphis Country Club was seven strokes better than his nearest competitor Mike Brady who finished at 302.
 McDermott’s rounds were 74, 72, 74 and 75.
 The final round was plagued by rain but McDermott reached the last green before the worst of it arrived.
 The defending champion Macdonald Smith finished third (305), three strokes farther back.
 Otto Hackbarth ended up fourth at 307.
 At that time the Western Open was next to the U.S. Open and the British Open in importance.
 It was the first time the Western Open had been won by a homebred professional.
 First prize was $300 and a gold medal.